Ir al contenido principal

 These Middle Eastern bison meatballs offer a sophisticated twist on a classic high-protein dish.
 Bison is a fantastic lean alternative to beef, providing a rich, slightly sweet flavour that pairs beautifully with the earthy notes of toasted cumin, fennel and coriander seeds.
 Hand-rolled and lightly browned, these meatballs are succulent and satisfying, making them an excellent choice for a nutritious dinner or an impressive sharing platter for guests.

-To balance the warmth of the spices, the dish is served with a vibrant, zesty coriander and yogurt sauce.
+To balance the warmth of the spices, the dish is served with a vibrant, zesty coriander and yoghurt sauce.
 This cooling accompaniment, brightened with fresh mint and lemon, cuts through the richness of the meat perfectly.
 Whether you are looking for a healthy weeknight meal or a protein-packed snack, this homemade recipe delivers authentic aromatic flavours with a modern, lean edge.

 Ingredients for Middle Eastern Bison Meatballs with Coriander-Yoghurt Sauce